jsummersett/tech-portfolio/docs/projects.md

 ## In Progress:

-#### Developing an aggregator for a consolidation of VC West Coast wildfire mutual aid requests
+#### Developing an aggregator for a consolidation of California wildfire mutual-aid requests
-For this project, I'll be engineering a spreadsheet parser and utilizing a Django framework, Bootstrap, and the database query language MySQL.
+For this project, I'm engineering a spreadsheet parser that inserts data into MySQL schema and tables, as well as utilizing Django and Bootstrap to develop a simple website to display the requests.